Michigan Tunnel Of Trees M-119

 Swift Cottage is a beautiful cozy artist beachfront cottage just a few steps from Lake Michigan that offers incredible private beach and waterfront living.

-Just a few minutes North from downtown Harbor Springs MI off of M-119 the “tunnel of trees” in Michigan, this recently remodeled cottage was first built/developed by a famous local artist to Harbor Springs.
+Just a few minutes north of downtown Harbor Springs, this recently remodeled cottage was first built/developed by a famous local artist in Harbor Springs.

 Lake Michigan Log Cabin